Kyran88/dialogflow-gateway/README.md

 ![](https://i.imgur.com/lyYWgWP.png)
 ![](https://i.imgur.com/KQBYWuf.png)

 Now you are ready to go.
-Rename your keys file to `service_account.json` and follow the instructions for preferred provider below
+Rename your downloaded file to `service_account.json` and follow the instructions for preferred provider below

 [Firebase](/firebase)